wetlife/todo-ui/README.md

 The goal is to write a simple Todo type application with a pre-selected set of packages.
 A seperate project will be used to create the backend.

 Recommended Steps:
-1. Clone this project and modify as desired (Add to your own github account)
+1. Fork this project and modify as desired (Add to your own github account)
+1. Run `npm install` to install the packages
+1. Run `npm start` to validate everything is installed and runs
-2. Design a prototype UI.
+1. Design a prototype UI.
 See `poc` for a starting point
-3. Start implementing
+1. Start implementing

 Considerations:
 * Handling CRUD Operations